EvokeMadness/FreeCAD-sketcher-cheat-sheet/README.md

 # License

 This project is licensed under the permissive MIT license and distribution is encouraged.
 I also invite beginner and experienced users of FreeCAD to collaborate by submitting issues and enhancements on GitHub.
 If you are a FreeCAD user and have created a document in a similar style; would like it to be a part of the project, please submit a pull request.
-Review the [CONTRIBUTING.md](/CONTRIBUTING.md) document for more information!
+Review the CONTRIBUTING.md document for more information.
+You can find it here: [github.com/EvokeMadness/FreeCAD-Cheat-Sheets/blob/main/CONTRIBUTING.md](https://github.com/EvokeMadness/FreeCAD-Cheat-Sheets/blob/main/CONTRIBUTING.md)